d12frosted/elpa-mirror/gnu/consult-readme.txt

   • `consult-compile-error': Jump to a compilation error.
 Supports live preview narrowing and recursive editing.
-  • `consult-flymake': Jump to flymake diagnostic.
+  • `consult-flymake': Jump to Flymake diagnostic.
 Supports live preview and recursive editing.
 The command supports narrowing.
 Press `e SPC', `w SPC', `n SPC' to only show errors, warnings and notes respectively.